mozilla/moz-l10n/js/README.md

 }
 ```

-Serialise the data representation of a single flat message pattern into a string
+Serialize the data representation of a single flat message pattern into a string

 If `onError` is undefined, errors are thrown.